Hyperobjekt/seda-map/CONTRIBUTING.md

 ```

 If you require any of these values, ask for them on Slack or look in the "Hyperobjekt Assets" folder on drive (Hyperobjekt Assets > SEDA > Development).

+### Language Strings

+No hardcoded language strings should be used in the app.
+All strings consist of key / value pairs that are loaded on build from a [shared google sheet](https://docs.google.com/spreadsheets/d/1L633lO5wfQGLbaVnaSnIg9TrprX9k4Ie8qe_CLDmQN8/edit#gid=0), request access if needed.

+To add a new string to the sheet:

+- add a new row to the sheet
+- in the key column, enter a key for the string. make it descriptive so you can determine the purpose of the string.
+- add the string content in the value field. you can interpolate variables into the string by using the format `$[variable]`. you will need to restart your development server to fetch any new entries.
+- use the `getLang` utility function to retrieve the value (e.g. `getLang("MY_STRING_KEY")` or `getLang("MY_STRING_KEY", { value: "something" })` to provide a value to interpolate.)

 ## How Can I Contribute?